Jalaibee: Critical response

 Saba Khalid of DAWN.com reviewed the film and wrote, "Hopefully, we’ve also graduated to a time that reviews of Pakistani movies will no longer be meant to just stroke director’s egos but really analyze and critique the originality and creativity of scripts, themes, characters, and judge the overall level of acting and direction displayed in the film."
 Rafay Mahmood of The Express Tribune rated movie 2/5 stars and given the verdict, "All in all Jalaibee has its moments but it is definitely not entertaining.
 It does pick up a little in the second-half but what kills it towards the end is a dragged moral debate for a film that purely stands on immoral choices and of ourse{sic} a very Na Maloom Afraad climax."
-Aayan Mirza and Momin Ali Munshi of Galaxy Lollywood rated 2.5/5 stars and wrote, "Jalaibee is sweet, but at certain bites it goes pretty bland.
-You watch it for its amazing cinematography, style, and a promising soundtrack.
-You don’t expect from it an acting treat and don’t go looking for a thrill.
-There are loops within loops, and some more of those promised twists with them, that you have to give to the writer.
-But then there are some loopholes as well, but on the whole this film is worth a watch."